Porcelain vs. Composite Veneers: Lifespan & Cost Compared

 Choose Porcelain Veneers If:

-🔹 You want a long-term solution that can last 15+ years
+• You want a long-term solution that holds up for over a decade

 Choose Composite Veneers If: